Frood-for-Thought/Transforming-and-Analyzing-Data-with-SQL-Project/QA.md

 What are your risk areas?
 Identify and describe them.

+-- THE FOLLOWING RISK AREAS ARE LISTED UNDER FUTURE GOALS IN README.
 -- Product_information still has a lot of duplicate rows for product_sku to be a primary key, -- it still requires a lot of work to filter through all the productnames and productcategory values.
 -- Also filtering down the productnames may could cause a loss in information, such as brand names.
 -- More time is needed to go through the product_information table before product_sku can be a primary key.
 -- However, the tables products, sales_report, and sales_by_sku can now be removed because all the infomation is preserved in product_information.
+-- The order details are removed from product_information are now in the table product_order with product_sku being the primary key.

 -- The main takeaway from Question 2 of starting_with_data, is that there are a lot of countries and cities unaccounted for -- across the globe, and more data gathering needs to be done to match the fullvisitorid with the country and city.

--- There are still duplicate values of visitid in the new_analytics table in order to preserve missing transaction revenue, -- so that table cannot become a primary key.
+-- There are still duplicate values of visitid in the new_analytics table in order to preserve missing transaction revenue, -- so that table column cannot become a primary key.
 Instead a new row, visit_session was made to be the primary key.

+There are four main tables now, all_sessions, new_analytics, product_information, and product_order.
+In order to preserve data I still had duplicare product_sku's, fullvisitorid's and visitid's and was not able to get to 3NF.
+See questions 3 and 4 in starting_with_questions for dealing with productname and category risk areas.

 QA Process: